-(3) The AFSA may exercise its powers under section 67(1) or 67(2) where:
+- (3) The AFSA may exercise its powers under section 67(1) or 67(2) where: - (a) the AFSA reasonably considers that: - granting the Securities or Units in a Listed Fund admission to an Official List would be detrimental to the interests of Persons dealing in the relevant Securities or Units in a Listed Fund using the facilities of an Authorised Investment Exchange or otherwise; or - (ii) any requirements in the Listing Rules as are applicable have not been or will not be complied with; or - (iii) any requirement imposed by the AFSA has not been or will not be complied with; or - (iv) the Issuer of the Securities or Units in a Listed Fund has failed or will fail to comply with any obligations applying to it including those relating to having its Securities or Units in a Listed Fund admitted to an Official List or listed or traded in another jurisdiction; or

-- (a) the AFSA reasonably considers that: - (i) granting the Securities admission to an Official List of Securities would be detrimental to the interests of Persons dealing in the relevant Securities using the facilities of an Authorised Investment Exchange or otherwise; or - (ii) any requirements in the Listing Rules as are applicable have not been or will not be complied with; or - (iii) any requirement imposed by the AFSA has not been or will not be complied with; or - (iv) the Issuer of the Securities has failed or will fail to comply with any obligations applying to it including those relating to having its Securities admitted to an Official List of Securities or listed or traded in another jurisdiction; or - (b) the AFSA otherwise considers it necessary or desirable to do so. - (4) Where the AFSA objects to the admission of Securities to an Official List of Securities pursuant to section 67(3)(a), such Securities must not be admitted by an Authorised Investment Exchange to its Official List of Securities. - (5) Where the AFSA imposes conditions or restrictions on the admission of Securities to an Official List of Securities pursuant to section 67(3)(b), such Securities must not be admitted by an Authorised Investment Exchange to its Official List of Securities unless there is compliance with those conditions and restrictions.
+- (b) the AFSA otherwise considers it necessary or desirable to do so. - (4) Where the AFSA objects to the admission of Securities or Units in a Listed Fund to an Official List pursuant to section 67(3)(a), such Investments must not be admitted by an Authorised Investment Exchange to its Official List. - (5) Where the AFSA imposes conditions or restrictions on the admission of Securities or Units in a Listed Fund to an Official List pursuant to section 67(3)(b), such Investments must not be admitted by an Authorised Investment Exchange to its Official List unless there is compliance with those conditions and restrictions.

-68. Suspending and delisting Securities from an Official List of Securities
+68. Suspending and delisting Securities or Units in a Listed Fund from an Official List

-- (1) The AFSA or an Authorised Investment Exchange may, in accordance with its Listing Rules, suspend or delist Securities from its Official List of Securities with immediate effect or from such date and time as may be specified where it is satisfied that there are circumstances that warrant such action or it is in the interests of the AIFC. - (2) The AFSA may direct an Authorised Investment Exchange to suspend or delist Securities from an Official List of Securities with immediate effect or from such date and time as may be specified if it is satisfied there are circumstances that warrant such action or it is in the interests of the AIFC. - (3) The AFSA may withdraw a direction made under section 68(2) at any time. - (4) Securities that are suspended from an Official List of Securities remain admitted to an Official List of Securities for the purposes of this Part. - (5) The AFSA may, by Rules, prescribe any additional requirements or procedures relating to the delisting or suspension of Securities from or restoration of Securities to an Official List of Securities.
+- (1) The AFSA or an Authorised Investment Exchange may, in accordance with its Listing Rules, suspend or delist Securities or Units in a Listed Fund from its Official List with immediate effect or from such date and time as may be specified where it is satisfied that there are circumstances that warrant such action or it is in the interests of the AIFC. - (2) The AFSA may direct an Authorised Investment Exchange to suspend or delist Securities or Units in a Listed Fund from an Official List with immediate effect or from such date and time as may be specified if it is satisfied there are circumstances that warrant such action or it is in the interests of the AIFC. - (3) The AFSA may withdraw a direction made under section 68(2) at any time. - (4) Securities or Units in a Listed Fund that are suspended from an Official List remain admitted to an Official List for the purposes of this Part. - (5) The AFSA may, by Rules, prescribe any additional requirements or procedures relating to the delisting or suspension of Securities or Units in a Listed Fund from, or restoration of Securities or Units in a Listed Fund to, an Official List.

-CHAPTER 5.
-Prospectus Requirement
+CHAPTER 5 - Prospectus Requirement